aj3705/access-webapi-with-bearer-token/README.md

 ### 2.3 Create deployment credentials for your Web App.

 Go to your Web App > Click on Deployment Center > Click on Deployment Credentials > User Cedentials > Enter a user name and password and click on save.
+Note down the username and password for future use.

    ![deployment credentials](/images/deploymentcredentials.PNG)